SFO

 • If you’re travelling with kids and plan to hire a car from San Francisco Airport, you can rent a kids' car seat from the Airport Travel Agency.
 The Agency is located in the main International Terminal before security, so arriving passengers can use it too and is open from the early morning into the late evening.

-Top 5 airlines flying to San Francisco
+Reviews of the top 5 airlines flying to San Francisco

 See real verified KAYAK customer reviews for airlines flying to San Francisco.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from the United Kingdom to San Francisco.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.